-SUMMARY OF PUBLIC INVOLVEMENT ACTIVITIES IN SEGMENTS 13, 14 and 15
+SUMMARY OF PUBLIC INVOLVEMENT ACTIVITIES IN SEGMENT 20A

 For several years, CHPE has conducted a robust and proactive outreach program to keep residents and stakeholders informed about the project and respond to any questions or concerns they might have.
 CHPE will continue to engage in a transparent dialogue with the impacted communities during planning, construction, and restoration.

-The Public Involvement Plan for these three segments is based on the following principles:
+The Public Involvement Plan for this segment is based on the following principles:

 - CHPE recognizes that the Mott Haven section of the Bronx has long been overburdened with environmental hazards, including peaker plants, waste transfer stations, and heavy diesel truck traffic on streets and highways, all leading to severe environmental and health challenges.
-CHPE also recognizes that community residents and stakeholders have not always been kept fully informed of many decisions that have negatively affected their quality of life. - CHPE is committed to keeping the community fully informed about the project and working with stakeholder groups such as Bronx Unite to complete a project that is compatible with efforts to improve the riverfront to help address these inequities. - CHPE recognizes that Randall's Island is an irreplaceable natural resource, one of New York City's premiere recreation hubs that serves over four million visitors annually.
-It has undergone a remarkable transformation in recent years, keeping with the citywide commitment to preserving open spaces, promoting environmental stewardship, and waterfront restoration and development. - CHPE is committed to continuing to work with the Randall's Island Park Alliance to design a project with minimal impact on the park property, environment, and activities, and keeping users of the park fully informed of construction activities and fully restoring impacted areas. - CHPE recognizes that communities such as Astoria are vibrant multicultural, multilingual, engaged urban communities whose residents pay close attention to environmental issues and related health concerns and the activities at the power generation complex and its future. - CHPE is committed to tailoring outreach to effectively engage all potentially affected residents and stakeholders living and doing business in the community.
-Consideration will be given to the high percentage of residents with limited English proficiency and access to the internet.
+CHPE also recognizes that community residents and stakeholders have not always been kept fully informed of many decisions that have negatively affected their quality of life. - CHPE is committed to keeping the community fully informed about the project and working with stakeholder groups such as Bronx Unite to complete a project compatible with efforts to improve the riverfront to address these inequities. - CHPE is committed to tailoring outreach to effectively engage all potentially affected residents and stakeholders living and doing business in the community.
+Consideration will be given to the high percentage of residents with limited English proficiency and access to the Internet.

 In addition to project-wide public outreach activities, CHPE will plan and conduct targeted activities to keep the residents and stakeholders in each community informed.
-CHPE will:
+CHPE has or will:

-- A bi-lingual (Spanish and English) project outreach coordinator has been assigned and will be dedicated specifically to public involvement within these three Segments throughout planning, construction, and restoration.
-The coordinator is headquartered in close proximity to the segments and assist limited English proficiency community members with their questions, comments, and requests related to the project.
-For other languages we will use professional transcribers and translating services. - Continue personal engagement with community leaders, stakeholders, and environmental organizations via telephone, email, and virtual and in-person meetings.
-These meetings include availability sessions for the public that will be held before construction starts in each of the three segments at times, and locations convenient to community members with special consideration to access to public transportation.
-Topics will include complaint resolution process. - Factsheets have already been developed and translated to Spanish, Haitian Creole, and Greek.
-These factsheets will be delivered to local repositories, and other public locations in the community.
-These factsheets have also been added to the project's website. - Prepare and deliver required notices and any necessary updates in English and the most common languages among Limited English Proficient area residents, including paid announcements in non-English media outlets that reach the most common area languages. - Work with the Randall's Park Alliance to develop a public awareness campaign that keeps the park users informed about any impending project activities. - Establish easily accessible document repositories within the communities to make pertinent project information available to the community. - Continue supporting initiatives to address decades of environmental injustice, such as the CHPE and Hydro-Québec \$40 million Green Economy Fund to support disadvantaged communities, low-income individuals, and transitioning fossil fuel workers to access and build careers in New York State's green economy. - Compile and maintain a comprehensive stakeholder list that includes municipal officials, community boards, environmental, recreational, and social organizations, educational facilities, and impacted residents.
+- Assign a bi-lingual (Spanish and English) project outreach coordinator dedicated specifically to public involvement within the New York City segments, including 20A, throughout planning, construction, and restoration. - The coordinator is headquartered in close proximity to the segment and assists limited English proficiency community members with their questions, comments, and requests related to the project.
+For other languages, we will use professional transcribers and translation services. - Continue personal engagement with community leaders, stakeholders, and environmental organizations via telephone and email; topics will include the complaint resolution process. - Project factsheets have already been developed and translated into Spanish, Haitian Creole, and Greek.
+They will be delivered to local repositories and other public locations in the community and added to the project's website. - Prepare and deliver required notices and any necessary updates in English and the most common languages among Limited English Proficient area residents, including paid announcements in non-English media outlets that reach the most common area languages. - Establish easily accessible document repositories within the communities to make pertinent project information available to the community. - Continue supporting initiatives to address decades of environmental injustice, such as the CHPE and Hydro-Québec \$40 million Green Economy Fund to support disadvantaged communities, low-income individuals, and transitioning fossil fuel workers to access and build careers in New York State's green economy. - Compile and maintain a comprehensive stakeholder list that includes municipal officials, community boards, environmental, recreational, and social organizations, educational facilities, and impacted residents.